Jerry Lewis: Charity activism with MDA

-In December 1996, Lewis and MDA were recognized by the American Medical Association with Lifetime Achievement awards for significant and lasting contributions to the health and welfare of humanity.
-Lewis received a Nobel Peace Prize nomination in 1977, a Governors Award in 2005 and the Jean Hersholt Humanitarian Award in 2009, in recognition of his fight and efforts with MDA.
-His motto summed up the philosophy behind his years of devotion to MDA: "I shall pass through this world but once.
-Any good, therefore, that I can do or any kindness that I can show to any human being, let me do it now.
-Let me not defer nor neglect it, for I shall not pass this way again".

-2010 would be Lewis' final hosted telethon.
 On August 3, 2011, MDA announced that Lewis would no longer host its telethons and that he was no longer associated with MDA.
-A tribute to Lewis was held during the 2011 telethon (which originally was to be his final show bearing his name with MDA).
-In May 2015, MDA said it was discontinuing its telethon in view of "the new realities of television viewing and philanthropic giving".
+The 2011 telethon (which originally was to be Lewis's 46th and final show with MDA) featured a tribute to Lewis.
+In May 2015, MDA said it was discontinuing its telethon in view of "the new realities of television viewing and philanthropic giving."

-In early 2016, at MDA's brand relaunch event at Carnegie Hall in New York City, Lewis broke a five-year silence during a special taped message for the organization on its website, marking his first (and as it turned out, his final) appearance in support of MDA since his final telethon in 2010 and the end of his tenure as national chairman in 2011.
-MDA's website states, "Jerry's love, passion and brilliance are woven throughout this organization, which he helped build from the ground up, courted sponsors for MDA, appeared at openings of MDA care and research centers, addressed meetings of civic organizations, volunteers and the MDA Board of Directors, successfully lobbied Congress for federal neuromuscular disease research funds, made countless phone calls and visits to families served by MDA.
+In early 2016, at MDA's brand relaunch event at Carnegie Hall in New York City, Lewis broke a five-year silence during a special taped message, marking his first (and as it turned out, his final) appearance in support of MDA since his final telethon in 2010 and the end of his tenure as national chairman in 2011.